danieldugas/python-strict-fire/README.md

 # Python Strict Fire [![PyPI](https://img.shields.io/pypi/pyversions/fire.svg?style=plastic)](https://github.com/google/python-fire)

 Strict Fire is a temporary patch to the Fire python library.
 Whereas Fire currently ignores unknown arguments, Strict Fire always complains by default.
+Be aware that **this breaks function chaining**.
+For those cases you can keep using fire.Fire alongside strictfire.StrictFire.

 Install with